-Most people who are mortgage brokers are “go getters” who enjoy the challenge of finding the best loan program for their client.
+Most people who are mortgage brokers are “go-getters” who enjoy the challenge of finding the best loan program for their clients.
 And client satisfaction is very important to a mortgage broker so don’t be surprised if the person you’re working with offers suggestions and ways to obtain the best possible loan to meet your financial goals.

 Let’s say you went to your local bank to apply for a new home loan and they came back and said sorry we can’t get you approved.
 What’s next?
 Banks have almost no flexibility compared to the flexibility of a mortgage broker in California.

 Excellent credit to bad credit, primary residence to multi-unit rentals, from less that 5% down to 20%+ down; a mortgage broker in California has the ability to meet the financial needs of their diverse client base and they also have the ability to move their client to a new lender without missing a beat.

 Try asking a bank to close in two weeks and see what the response is.
 A mortgage broker has this ability and knows which sources to go to to make it happen.
 Some banks take 45 – 60 days to close a loan application even when loan volume is not that high.

 Over the years mortgage brokers have become much more efficient than banks and continue to find ways to make the loan process easier for their clients.

 Since mortgage brokers in California can work with multiple sources you are more likely to get the best terms with a reputable Mortgage Broker than you are with a traditional bank that relies on name recognition to get your business.

 Request A Quote

 Making sure we provide industry low mortgage rates is a focal point at JB Mortgage Capital, Inc. We understand the importance of saving money.
 From fixed-rate mortgages to adjustable-rate mortgages we offer low rates at great terms.